jmullan/playlist_helper/README.md

-    ├── comments.json : a computer-readable recording of all the comments I have made ├── comments.txt : all the comments I have made, but readable by a person ├── favorite_artists.csv : a list of my favorite artists, openable in excel ├── favorite_artists.json : a list of my favorite artists, openable by computers ├── favorite_labels.csv : a list of my favorite labels, openable in excel ├── favorite_labels.json : a list of my favorite labels, openable by computers ├── favorite_stations.csv : a list of my favorite stations, openable by computers
+    ├── comments.json : a computer-readable recording of all the comments I have made ├── comments.txt : all the comments I have made, but readable by a person ├── favorite_artists.csv : a list of my favorite artists, openable in excel │                          if I didn't have any, this would be empty ├── favorite_artists.json : a list of my favorite artists, openable by computers │                           if I didn't have any, this would have an empty list in it ├── favorite_labels.csv : a list of my favorite labels, openable in excel ├── favorite_labels.json : a list of my favorite labels, openable by computers ├── favorite_stations.csv : a list of my favorite stations, openable by computers